 Sports betting in Indiana has taken the Hoosier State by storm.
 The state is established as a regional hub for sports bettors across the Midwest and those making the short journey from Chicagoland or Cincinnati.

-Both retail and online sports betting are allowed in Indiana.
+21 is the legal sports betting age in Indiana and both retail and online sports betting are allowed in the Hoosier State.
 Legal sports betting launched in September 2019 and the first online wagers were placed within one month of launch.
-To legally place a bet in Indiana, you must be at least 21 years old.

 Read on to find the best places to bet on sports in Indiana.
-This page features the best online sportsbooks and IN betting apps, along with all the key info you need to safely enjoy the action.
+This page features the best online sportsbooks and IN betting apps, along info on all in-person Indiana sports betting locations.
+Start here for all the key info you need to safely enjoy the action.

 Best Indiana Online Sportsbooks

-A longtime respected name in the casino business, Indiana bettors now have access to the Caesars Sportsbook mobile app, which launched in May 2020, as well as the ability to at one many world-class Caesars sportsbooks located in the state.Bonus: 100% up to $300
+A longtime respected name in the casino business, Caesars has jumped headfirst into Indiana with the Caesars Sportsbook mobile app, which launched in May 2020, as well as retail sportsbooks locations at many world-class Caesars casinos in the state.Bonus: 100% up to $500

 Indiana Sports Betting at a Glance